95616ARG/bazel-latex/README.md

 bazel run @bazel_latex//:dblpify -- main.bib
 ```
 Producing an output file `main.dblp.bib`.
 Note that this script assumes you
-have installed in your system Python the packages: `bibtexparser`, `pandas`,
+have installed in your system the following Python packages: `bibtexparser`,
-`requests`, and `beautifulsoup`.
+`pandas`, `requests`, and `beautifulsoup`.
 Our script is based on the wonderful
 [dblp-pub](https://github.com/sebastianGehrmann/dblp-pub) library.

 ## Goals